ForrSiis/vsv/README.md

 Perform the following based on your platform and needs.

 - Get TablesPlus for SMF forums and Wordpress blogs.
-- For other websites with plain HTML, include the "vsv.js" script to re-render sections of the page that have the class "vsv" into a HTML table.
+- For other websites with plain HTML, include the "vsv.js" script to re-render sections of the page that have one of the following classes:
+    - vsv2list
+    - vsv2table
+    - vsv2json
+    - vsv2xml

 ** Examples **

 * VSV in various styles and situations
 * Comparison to other text formats
+* View test.html with vsv.js in the same folder.
+* Try out the plugins for SMF and Wordpress.

-** Questions **
+** FAQ **

-* How to handle values that contain newline?
+* How to handle values that contain just newline?
+    * Blank lines is recommended to be skipped over in the output.
 * Can it be used for objects or hierarchy? i.e. in place of JSON, XML, HTML
+    * The syntax of VSV is flexible enough as substitute for JSON and XML.
+However, the aesthetics may or may not fit your personal taste.
-* Can it be used as configuration file? cf. INI, CONF files
+* Can it be used as configuration file? cf. INI, CONF files, passwd
+    * Yes, VSV can be used to replace simple configuration and database files.